SergeiNikolenko/fukui_index_prediction/README.md

-Sure!
-Here’s a concise README for your project:

----

 # FukuiNet: Chebyshev Graph-Based KAN for Molecular Reactivity Prediction

 This project introduces FukuiNet, a machine learning model leveraging Chebyshev graph convolutions within a Kernel-based Attention Network (KAN) to predict Fukui indices for assessing molecular reactivity.